TritonDataCenter/sdc-amon/docs/index.md

     DELETE /pub/:login/contacts/:contact

 Dev Note: For starters we're just notifying via email.
 The CAPI customer record already has an email.
-Having something separate here is silly.
+Having something separate here seems silly.
 Not sure how to resolve that when adding other notification mediums (e.g. sms, webhook, etc.).
 For starters we'll *not* include "contacts" and just use an implicit "email using the customer record's email address" contact.

-Dev Note: The name "contacts" isn't exactly right.
-A single contact can have multiple ways to be contacted.
-Eventually, with re-factored user/group/contact handling in CAPI, we might want this API of sending to a contact and have the contact itself decide the method (e.g. email or SMS).

 ## ListContacts (GET /pub/:login/contacts)